zengersoong/50.012-Network/README.md

 5. Implement a simple HTTP authentication with a username and a password. - No Need to implement HTTPS/TLS YET

-# My lab strategy is a set up a simple way for students to view their assigned student ID or username and
+### My lab strategy is a set up a simple way for students to view their assigned student ID or username and
-a way for admins to access the MongoDB to make changes and alteration to the student ID/username
+A server-client web server for admins to access the MongoDB to make changes and alteration to the student ID/username using flask.

 # Directory/ Container Nouns
 1. /student